 Bees are remarkable creatures that have the ability to build intricate structures, including their famous honeycomb.
 The process of building honeycomb is fascinating and requires a lot of hard work from the bees.

-Once the wax is ready, the bees use their mandibles to mold and shape the wax into the hexagonal cells that make up the honeycomb.
-The bees start by building a central comb and then add new combs to the sides as the colony grows.
+Once the wax is ready, the bees use their mandibles to mould and shape the wax into the hexagonal cells that make up the honeycomb.
+The bees start by building a central comb and then add new combs to the sides as the colony grows. how much time it takes honey bees to build comb

-The exact amount of time it takes bees to make honeycomb varies greatly, depending on several factors such as the size of the hive, the weather, and other environmental factors.
+How long does it take to make honey varies greatly, depending on several factors such as the size of the hive, the weather, and other environmental factors.
 On average, it can take anywhere from 7 days to 2 months for bees to produce comb and fill it with honey.
 However, a strong established colony, during a strong honey flow, can draw out a full 10 frame deep box and fill it with honey in as little as 3 days.

 It is important to note that bees require a lot of energy to build comb, and they need to consume a lot of honey in the process.
 In fact, it is estimated that bees need to consume around 8 pounds of honey to produce just 1 pound of beeswax.